A1rPun/nurture/README.md

 Every language directory contains:

 - README with a quick how to compile & run your program. `{program}` denotes a placeholder.
-- Bare minimum `Hello world!` example.
+- Bare minimum `hello, world` example.
 - Possibly some cool Fibonacci implementations.
 The program will accept an argument from the command line.

 Other directories: